ArunAlex/BusinessDayCalculator/README.md

 * /Calendar/BusinessDays - Get No of Businessdays based on time period and public holiday date list
 * /Calendar/AUBusinessDays - Get No of Businessdays that do not satisfy the public holiday rules in Australia

 Note: I would like implement a Dockerfile so that we can run the api on a docker container but didnt have the time to do it.
+So please clone the project in Visual Studio and run the profile 'Core API' in launchSettings.json to view the swagger UI.
+You can test it in Swagger or in Postman using the app url https://localhost:7297 followed by the above endpoints